nekomangaorg/Neko/README.md

 Get the app from our [releases page](https://github.com/CarlosEsco/Neko/releases).

 ## Thanks
-- Inorichi for making the original Tachiyomi
+- <a href="https://github.com/inorichi">Inorichi</a> for making the original Tachiyomi
-- Jays2King for the wonderful new ui of J2K
+- <a href="https://github.com/Jays2Kings">Jays2Kings</a> for the wonderful new ui of J2K

 ## License